 Co-dependence leads to seeking validation and acceptance from others.
 The healthiest way we can interact with those close to us is by being truly inter-dependent.
 This is where two people are involved with each other, however, do not sacrifice themselves nor compromise their values in order to maintain the relationship.
 Having inter-dependence in a relationship is often recognized as the healthiest form of an intimate relationship.
 Inter-dependent relationships provide equality and balance.
-Being too independent -- or too co-dependent -- will not offer balance.
+Being too independent or co-dependent do not offer balance.

-At the Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, NJ , we have a team of licensed professionals available day, evening and weekend hours.
+At the Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, NJ , we are available day, evening and weekend hours via Zoom Face Time or Phone.
 Achieving inter-dependence in a relationship requires work, however, can lead to more satisfying partnerships.
-For further information please call 908-322-0112 or visit us at www.hellenictherapy.com or on Facebook.
+For further information please call 908-322-0112 or visit us www.hellenictherapy.com, or Facebook.